 - Upgrade peer reviews with a checklist tied to the principles in the current book.

 These practices create a feedback loop where reading informs practice, and practice reinforces learning.
-Clean code skills are increasingly sought after in job listings and employers prioritise readability and maintainability in hires2.
+Employers increasingly prioritise readability and maintainability when hiring developers2.

 Putting Theory Into Practice on Your Projects